ncbi-nlp/BioWordVec/readme.txt

 The details of related files are described as follows:

 Data: MeSH_graph.edgelist is the MeSH main-heading graph file.
 MeSH_dic.pkl.gz is used to align the MeSH heading ids with mention words.
-Due to the limitation of the github, we only upload a sample PubMed corpus.
 The PubMed corpus and MeSH RDF data can be download from NCBI.

 Prerequisites: